antimof/UxPlay/README.txt

 Note: `uxplay` is run from a terminal command line, and informational messages are written to the terminal.

-### 1. uxplay starts, but stalls after "Initialized server socket(s)" appears, without any server name showing on the client.
+### 1. uxplay starts, but stalls after "Initialized server socket(s)" appears, *without any server name showing on the client*.

 Stalling this way, with *no* server name showing *on the client* as available, probably means that your network **does not have a running